-All requirements for the Master's degree in Education and Psychology are to be completed within five years of the first semester of registration as a graduate student at HU.
+All requirements for the M.A. and M.B.A. are to be completed within five years of the first semester of registration as a graduate student at HU.
 Appeals for extension of time limitation must be made in writing to the Graduate Program Committee.